Koxinga Ancestral Shrine

 Koxinga Ancestral Shrine (鄭成功祖廟 (Zhèngchénggōng Zǔmiào)) is a family shrine built in West Central District, Tainan, Taiwan in 1663 by Zheng Jing, to worship his father Koxinga.

 When Taiwan became part of the Qing dynasty, it was renamed "The Cheng's Ancestral Shrine" (鄭氏大宗祠) and today the official name is "Ancestral Shrine of Koxinga".
 The complex is traditional and elegant.
 There is an old well in front of the gate and this is all that remains of the original shrine.

 The central hall worships the statue of Koxinga as well as the spirit tablets of each generation of ancestors.
 In 1771, there was a famous wooden tablet with the character "Three Generations Heritage" (三圭世錫) to prize the virtue of Koxinga's family.

 In this shrine, there is also a sculpture of young Koxinga and his mother Tagawa Matsu.

+It is not to be confused with the nearby Koxinga Shrine.